SwetankPoddar/SwetankPoddar/README.md

 ### Hi there 👋

-- 🔭 Incoming graduate developer @ Barclays
+- 🔭 Graduate developer @ Barclays
-- 🌱 I’m currently learning Haskell and Elm
+- 🌱 I’m currently learning how banks work!
 - 📫 How to reach me: hello<@>swetankpoddar.me